Keerthana0620/Final-Project-Group4/Code/README.md

 LSTM:

+- About_news_dataset.py:EDA  download the file , its typically- Clean dataset by removing problematic characters, Handle quote issue Remove empty lines, Create a new cleaned file, Show basic statistical information the data

 GPT-2:

 - `prepare_date.py`: Preprocesses and cleans the data for the GPT-2 model by adding special tokens to each article.
 The data is then split into training, validation, and test sets, saved as text files.